JPBergmann/EY-DS-Challenge-2025/README.md

 ## 🏆 Results

 The final model achieves a **validation R² score of 98.16%** using **58 features**.
-This solution was awarded **2nd place (First Runner-Up)** in the 2025 EY Open Data & AI Challenge.
+This solution was awarded **2nd place (First Runner-Up)** in the 2025 EY Open Data & AI Challenge (EY Participants).

 ---

 ## 🛠️ Additional Scripts

-These scripts were primarily used during development and can be executed in the following order for replicating the workflow:
+These scripts were primarily used during development and can be executed in the following order to replicate the workflow:

 | Step | File | Description |
 |------|------|-------------|